-- -i <FILE.ico or FILE.exe,ID or FILE.icns or Image or "NONE">, --icon <FILE.ico or FILE.exe,ID or FILE.icns or Imag FILE.ico: apply the icon to a Windows executable.
+-i <FILE.ico or FILE.exe,ID or FILE.icns or Image or "NONE">, --icon <FILE.ico or FILE.exe,ID or FILE.icns or Image FILE.ico: apply the icon to a Windows executable.
 FILE.exe,ID: extract the icon with ID from an exe.
 FILE.icns: apply the icon to the .app bundle on Mac OS.
+If

-If an image file is entered that isn't in the platform format (ico on Windows, icns on Mac), PyInstaller tries to use Pillow to translate the icon into the correct format (if Pillow is installed).
+Mac), PyInstaller tries to use Pillow to translate the icon into the correct format (if Pillow is installed).
 Use "NONE" to not apply any icon, thereby making the OS show some default (default: apply PyInstaller's icon).
-This option can be used multiple times. - --disable-windowed-traceback Disable traceback dump of unhandled exception in windowed (noconsole) mode (Windows and macOS only), and instead display a message that this feature is disabled.
+This option can be used multiple times.

+--disable-windowed-traceback Disable traceback dump of unhandled exception in windowed (noconsole) mode (Windows and macOS only), and instead display a message that this feature is disabled.